idlip/idlip.github.io/content/posts/try-nixos.md

 ---

-## Now if you get doubt of, "Should I try NixOS?" ❄️ {#now-if-you-get-doubt-of-should-i-try-nixos-️}
+Introduction part, you would better have read it on official nixos site (<https://nixos.org>)

-Here is an answer from a non-programmer, who just browses and watches media.
+## "Should you try NixOS?" ❄️ {#should-you-try-nixos-️}

-Just don't, if you are looking for small benefit.
-Don't!
+Here answer from a non-programmer, who just browses and watches media.
-You will regret having hard time to figure out petty things, again forget about error, you cannot even search in web.
+Just don't, if you are looking for small benefit. **Don't!** regret having hard time to figure out petty things, again forget about error, you cannot even search in web.

 But, if you have decided, go with it.
 According to me (non-programmer), these points are good to consider NixOS